dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 4. Next, run `Add-IntuneKspKey "Microsoft Software Key Storage Provider" "PFXEncryptionKey"`

    > [!TIP]
    > The provider you use must be selected again when you import PFX Certificates.
-We recommend the **Microsoft Software Key Storage Provider**, although it is supported to use a different provider.
+You can use the **Microsoft Software Key Storage Provider**, although it is supported to use a different provider.
 The key name is also provided as an example, and you can use a different key name of your choice.

-   If you plan to import the certificate at your workstation, you can export this key to a file with the following command:
+   If you plan to import the certificate from your workstation, you can export this key to a file with the following command:
     `Export-IntunePublicKey -ProviderName "<ProviderName>" -KeyName "<KeyName>" -FilePath "<File path to write to>"`

-   You can use the same key for multiple PFX certificates, even if the certificates are from different users.
+   The private key needs to be imported on the server hosting the PFX Certificate Connector for Microsoft Intune so that imported PFX certificates can be processed successfully.

+#### To use a hardware security module (HSM)
+You can use a hardware security module (HSM) to generate and store the public/private key pair.
+Please refer to the HSM provider's documentation for more information.

 ### Import PFX Certificates

 The following process uses the Powershell cmdlets as an example of how to import the PFX certificates.
 You can pick different options depending on your requirements.

 Options include:
-- Intended Purpose:
+- Intended Purpose (groups certificates together based on a tag):

   0. unassigned
   1. smimeEncryption
   2. smimeSigning

 - Padding Scheme: